-The JMK National Programme across our partner venues is curated and run by our five Director Practitioners (DPs) – who are established, locally-based directors.
+The JMK National Programme across our partner venues is curated and run by our four Director Practitioners (DPs) – who are established, locally-based directors.

 These DPs curate our Programme for their region, working with their nearest partner venues to tailor our Programme to the needs of local directors.
 The emerging directors who take part in our Programme benefit from the mentorship, guidance and support of their local DP, who is in place to oversee their creative and professional development.
 The DPs also lead workshops at each others’ venues, exchanging knowledge and skills to benefit all our participants.

-Our five Director Practitioners (DPs) lead our groups at our partner venues as follows:
+Our four Director Practitioners (DPs) lead our groups at our partner venues as follows:

 Maria is originally from Middlesbrough in the North East of England.
 Her theatre credits as a Director include: Growth (Northern Stage Studio); Brian Looks Like Alan Rickman (York Theatre Royal Studio); Found (Alnwick Playhouse).
 Theatre as Associate Director: Meek (Headlong); Gods Are Fallen And All Safety Gone (Greyscale, International Tour); The Gamblers (Greyscale, Dundee Rep).
 Theatre as Movement Director: Leaving (Curious Monkey).
 Theatre as Assistant or Staff Director: Hadestown (National Theatre); Mood Music (The Old Vic); Pinocchio (National Theatre); Animal Farm (Northern Stage); Catch 22 (UK Tour).
 Theatre as Deviser: No Miracles Here, Five Feet In Front, Bonenkai (The Letter Room).